josecolella/why-webpack-for-backend/README.md

 - Remove comments, unreachable code, uglify, minify, resulting in faster load and parsing of production build artifact.

-- Code Analysis when builing, using tslint.
+- Code Analysis when building, using tslint.
 For example: tslint-loader

 ```ts
 rules: [